Houston Child Custody Attorney

 Most custody orders include a standard possession order (SPO) that establishes:

-- a set schedule for each parent’s time with a child;
+- A set schedule for each parent’s time with a child.

-- where the exchange of the child will take place;
+- Where the exchange of the child will take place.

-- special rules if the parents live more than 100 miles apart.
+- Special rules if the parents live more than 100 miles apart.

 Courts do not need to follow the SPO if the child is under the age of three or if it would not be in the child’s best interests.

-How to Get Sole Custody in Texas
+How to Pursue Sole Custody in Houston

-If you are looking for sole custody, what is known as both possessory conservatorship and managing conservatorship, you will have to prove that it is in the child's best interests.
-When looking at these types of cases, the court may look at a variety of factors, especially if you are also looking to terminate the other parent's rights.
+If you are looking for sole custody, what is known as both possessory conservatorship and managing conservatorship, you will have to prove that it is in the child’s best interests.
+When looking at these types of situations, the court may look at a variety of factors, especially if you are also looking to terminate the other parent’s rights.

 The Houston family law court will look at factors such as:

-- The specific needs of your child
+- The specific needs of your child.

-- If there is any history of violence from either parent
+- If there is any history of violence from either parent.

-- If there is a history of abuse from either parent
+- If there is a history of abuse from either parent.

-- If there has been any neglect from either parent
+- If there has been any neglect from either parent.

-Conservatorship, custody, parenting time, possession, access, visitation – all of these describe and influence your relationship with your child.
+Conservatorship, custody, parenting time, possession, and access are all terms that influence your relationship with your child.
 Make sure your rights are fully protected and that your goals are realized.
-From divorce and custody matters to grandparents’ rights or conservatorship for non-parents, Kay Polk can use her extensive experience as a Houston custody lawyer to guide and represent you.
+From divorce and custody matters to grandparents’ rights or conservatorship for non-parents, Kay Polk, Attorney at Law can use her extensive experience as a Houston custody lawyer to guide and represent you.